 One thing that sets a professional masterchef apart from a budding learner is the way he or she seasons their food.
 Adding a bit of salt to the water you boil your potatoes in or adding salt at the end of making a sauce is not the way to go.
 The best way to season is to do so as you are going along, adding in small quantities as you go along.
-It is impossible to put the exact amount of seasoning in a recipe; this is why you will find many recipes tell you to season to taste.
-Let’s take a fine bolognaise sauce as an example.
+It is impossible to put the exact amount of seasoning in a recipe; this is why you will find many recipes that tell you to season to taste.
+Let’s take a fine bolognese sauce as an example.

-Using fresh tomatoes, they will not always have the same sweetness; sometimes you may need to add a small spoon of sugar.
+Using fresh tomatoes will not always have the same sweetness; sometimes you may need to add a small spoonful of sugar.
 The minced meat you but will never be the same two weeks on the run.
 You can use the same supplier for all your fresh products, but they will vary and change, often with the seasons.
 Next time you turn on your favorite cookery channel, watch with detail and you will see that the chef is constantly seasoning and tasting as he cooks, and it’s not because he’s hungry!
 When wine is used in cookery, unless you use the same brand religiously, once again, the taste and strength will vary.

 No one likes a boring cookery program.
 Everyone is looking for new ideas and ways to inspire their followers.
-So, once you have mastered the chopping and prep, it’s time to get creative in the kitchen.
+So, once you have mastered chopping and prep, it’s time to get creative in the kitchen.
 One great way to impress your followers is by getting creative with leftovers.
 Many professional chefs have one simple rule of thumb.
 “No food goes in the trash” So, if you chopped the ends off your tomatoes, think about what you can do with them.
-Soup is one obvious answer, and a great way to use up small scraps of all types of vegetable.
+Soup is one obvious answer and a great way to use up small scraps of all types of vegetables.

 One of the first sauces you need to master when becoming a chef is your roux.
 But, once you have mastered the basics of your sauces, it’s once again time to get creative.
 People love different foods that are seasoned in different ways or cooked using new sauces.
 Fish sauce, soy sauce, and even yeast extract are great for adding seasoning and depth to sauces.
 Sugar, honey, vinegar, and even butter can also all be used to turn a plain sauce into something extra special that will ensure your diners will be asking for seconds.